kemitchell/blockchain-commons-patron-agreement/terms.md

 # Intellectual Property

-## Ownership

 This agreement does not change ownership of any _Intellectual Property Rights_.
-However, the parties agree to license _Intellectual Property Rights_ in certain situations.
+However, both sides agree to license _Intellectual Property Rights_ in certain situations under [License Contributions](#license-contributions).

-### Blockchain Commons Projects

-### Other Projects

-### Company Contributions

 # Disclaimer